ouss4m4/digincome/content/blog/affiliate-marketing/what-is-affiliate-marketing/index.md

 Many affiliate sites die due to a lack of consistency.
 So at the very least, if you’re passionate about a topic, you’ll find it much easier to press on when the going gets tough.

+> Read this detailed article about "[Find a Profitable Niche in Affiliate Marketing](https://digincome.com/affiliate-marketing/find-profitable-niche/)"

 ## Step 3: Find affiliate programs

 Now that you have picked your sub-niche.
 Finding affiliate programs is easy.